jetbrains-academy/scala-tutorial/Syntactic Conveniences/Functions/task.md

 But what about functions?

-In fact function values *are* treated as objects in Scala.
+In fact, function values *are* treated as objects in Scala.

 The function type `A => B` is just an abbreviation for the class `scala.Function1[A, B]`, which is defined as follows: